 In connection with a \$150 million land acquisition of a fee simple estate in land underlying an office building and related improvements and encumbered by a ground lease located at 1372 Broadway, New York, New York by the Company (73.8% interest) and NYLIAC (26.2% interest), the Company and NYLIAC entered into a Tenancy In Common Agreement dated June 11, 2012 in which the agreement sets forth the terms that govern, in part, each entity's interest in the property.
+For both of the years ended December 31, 2019 and 2018, income earned amounted to \$8 million.

-Real Estate portfolio acquired through foreclosure is called REO Portfolio.
-NYLIAC's interests in commercial mortgage loans are held in the form of participations in mortgage loans originated or acquired by the Company.
-In the case of the REO Portfolio, ownership of REO Property is called REO Ownership Interest.
+A real estate property acquired through foreclosure is called a REO Portfolio.
+NYLIAC's interests in commercial mortgage loans are primarily held in the form of participations in mortgage loans originated or acquired by the Company.
+NYLIAC's interests in the ownership of REO Portfolio is called REO Ownership Interest.
 Under the participation agreement for the mortgage loans, it is agreed between the Company and NYLIAC that NYLIAC's proportionate interest (as evidenced by a participation certificate) in the underlying mortgage loan, including without limitation, the principal balance thereof, all interest which accrues thereon, and all proceeds generated there from, will be pari passu with the Company's and pro rata based upon the respective amounts funded by the Company and NYLIAC in connection with the applicable mortgage loan origination or acquisition.
 Consistent with the participation arrangement, all mortgage loan documents name the Company (and not both NYLIAC and the Company) as the lender but are held for the benefit of both the Company and NYLIAC pursuant to the applicable participation agreement.
 The Company retains general decision making authority with respect to each mortgage loan, although certain decisions require NYLIAC's approval.